reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 Read on to find out what distinguishes a business exception from a technical exception and why technical exceptions are the only true exceptions.

-Before we discuss why it's a bad idea to use business exceptions, let's define what a business exception actually is - compared to a "technical" exception.

 ## Technical Exceptions

 Let's start with technical exceptions.
 These exceptions are thrown when